-The duty to undertake a risk assessment and implement risk management strategies to minimise those risks arises as soon as an agency is aware that a PID has been made.
+The duty to undertake a risk assessment and implement risk management strategies arises as soon as an agency is aware that a PID has been made.
 An agency can be liable to pay damages for failing to comply with its risk management obligations under the PID Act.